Prof-Fernandez/Prof-Fernandez.github.io/_pages/cv.md

 Guest Speaker of Summer Medical and Dental Education Program, 2010 - 2016

 Guest Statistics Instructor for the PhD Program in Entrepreneurship, 2009, 2018, 2019, 2022, 2023
-Search Committee Member for Executive Vice President for Research & Innovation, 2024
+Search Committee Member for Executive Vice President for Research & Innovation, 2024 - Present

 Search Committee Member for Delphi Center, 2024